Federal Criminal Defense in South Carolina: Frequently Asked Questions

 RICO and public corruption cases

 Yes, but federal bail is not automatic.
 Courts consider flight risk and danger to the community.
 Some offenses create a presumption of detention, particularly in drug cases and gun cases.
-Bond hearings are also usually held immediately after arrest, and arguments for detention generally occur within three days of a charge.
+Bond hearings are typically held immediately after arrest, and arguments for detention generally occur within three days of the charge.
 You may need a bond hearing to argue for release.
 Early representation is critical.

 You’ll have: